ballerina-attic/grpc-service/README.md

 - Now, you should see two new files inside the `guide/grpc_client` directory namely `orderMgt_sample_client.bal`, which is a sample gRPC client and `orderMgt_pb.bal`, which is the gRPC client stub.

-- Replace the content of the `orderMgt_sample_client.bal` with the business logic you need.
-For example, refer to the below implementation of a Ballerina gRPC client.
+- Replace the content of the `orderMgt_sample_client.bal` file with the business logic you need.
+For example, refer to the below implementation.

 ##### orderMgt_sample_client.bal
 ```ballerina